 I never made the characters go through hoops to identify the magic items or their properties, unless the weapon was cursed, at which point I’d inform them that what they thought was a +1 sword was actually a -1 Backstabber.
 Oops.

 After careful thought, I have changed my ways.
 Potions must be sipped to get hints about their purpose.
-Other magic items or weapons must be tried to determine their purpose and function, else the players must hire expert help at high cost to get the skinny on what that wand really does.
+Other magic items or weapons must be used to determine their purpose and function, otherwise the players must hire expert help at high cost to get the skinny on what that wand really does.

 I’m also of the mind that the player would have no way of knowing how many charges a Wand of Fireballs has until it runs out.
 I’d keep track in my own notes.